 After this awakening experience in Tulum, Mexico – everything is possible.
 What we can’t understand is maybe the most beautiful of all?

-If you stay in the city center of Tulum, this is an easy bike ride, about 10 minuets north.
-Just note that you will be riding on the high way and it can be a bit dangerous sometimes (!).
+If you stay in Tulum, this is an excellent starting point for your cenote journey in Mexico.
+The first cenote is located about 10 minutes north from the city center of Tulum.
+You can easily ride your bike or drive.
+Just note that if you bike here, you will be on the high way and it can be a bit dangerous sometimes.

 Grand Cenote is an open cenote and the sun makes the water so shiny!
 Prepare to get soaked in crystal.
 This is also one of the only cenotes with baby turtles (aww).

 “Always be yourself unless you can be a mermaid.
 Then be a mermaid.”